All About It

 COMPANION & CARER CARDS – For people who are accompanied by a companion or professional carer, we can organise a discount ticket for the accompanying carer (but not the person being accompanied).
 Information on this can be obtained by contacting us.

 TOILETS – There are accessible toilets at all stops, however there are no toilets on the train.
 There is a 30 minute train ride between each stop.
+Please be aware, that the toilets at Drysdale Station are the public council toilets, and are located approximately 50m from the platform

 Is there an age restriction to ride The Blues Train?